 Sustainability is an important goal of Wallops Flight Facility (WFF) from an institutional perspective, as well as within specific Program Areas.
-WFF also supports center (Goddard Space Flight Center [GSFC], found here), agency (found here), and national (Executive Order 13693, Planning for Federal Sustainability in the Next Decade, found here) sustainability goals.
+WFF also supports sustainability goals on the center (Goddard Space Flight Center [GSFC]), agency, and national (Executive Order 13834, Executive Order Regarding Efficient Federal Operations) levels.

 What is sustainability?

 Sustainability means ensuring that the impacts of NASA operations are compatible with the environmental systems that support us.
 As a global leader in Earth Science, NASA's GSFC, including WFF, has a unique understanding and obligation to lead the way in identifying and implementing strategies to ensure continued human progress, productivity, and prosperity while sustaining natural species and systems.

 The GSFC plan for sustainability includes five objectives: